 E2 - The rest of the cases.
 See V to VIII.

-The students are graded with the scale 0 (minimum) to 20 (maximum) rounded to the nearest tenth.
+The students are graded with the scale 0 (minimum) to 20 (maximum).

 I - Theoretical evaluation - Tests and Exams

-1. The classification of the theoretical part (here labeled as NT) is the arithmetic mean of the Two tests.
+1. The classification of the theoretical part (here labelled as NT) is the arithmetic mean of the Two tests.

 2. The students that obtain NT greater or equal to 9,5 get the approval in the theoretical part.

 3. Each test will cover the content of the lectures taught until one week before the examination.

 4. Despite the fact that the tests are supposed to cover the content of the lectures in a modular way, it is not taken from granting that the second test does not use knowledge already examined in the first test.